Chartered College of Teaching governance

 There is a strict application and review process for these highly prestigious positions.
 This starts with a member of the Council, a full Member, a Fellow or the Chief Executive of the Chartered College of Teaching proposing an individual for consideration.
 They should provide a written account of why the candidate should be considered and what they may have to offer or have offered to the Chartered College of Teaching.
 The written account must demonstrate that the candidate fully meets all the professional principles and an outstanding contribution to the Chartered College (in the case of Honorary Fellowship, this must demonstrate an outstanding contribution of national significance); its aims; or the teaching profession more broadly.

-The Chartered College’s Nominations Committee reviews and scores applications and makes recommendations to the Council on the award of Honorary positions.
+The Chartered College of Teaching’s Nominations Committee reviews and scores applications and makes recommendations to the Council on the award of Honorary positions.
 A candidate may not self-nominate.